foobacca/octoblog/source/_posts/2013-03-31-initial-tagging-and-afew.markdown

 The tags added by `notmuch new` are set in the notmuch config file, in the part that looks like:

     [new]
-    tags=new;unread;inbox
+    tags=new

 So all new messages will have those tags added.
 Your `post-new` hook can then run only against mail that is tagged "new", making it nice and fast.
 And as the final step, the `post-new` hooks should remove the "new" tag from all messages that have it, so that you don't have to re-process them next time.
+A common idea is also to remove the "new" tag from messages that match filters you want to archive, and at the end of your filter list you replace the "new" tag with the "inbox" tag for any messages still tagged "new".

 You can do this with a basic shell script that calls the notmuch command line binary, as shown on the [notmuch initial tagging page](http://notmuchmail.org/initial_tagging/).
 However the command line binary only looks at a few headers (From, To, Cc, Subject, Date and message ID as far as I can tell).
 So I thought I'd look into: